(Dbq) document based question essay on the age of absolutism, Absolutism – Name: _ Absolutism DBQ Mr. Tzortzis

 Absolutism DBQ.docx – Name: _ Absolutism DBQ Mr. Tzortzis.

 Directions: Analyze the documents and answer the short-answer questions that follow each document the space provided.
 Question 1 This is an excerpt from The Prince, written by Machiavelli (fifteenth century): For all men in general this observation may be made: they are ungrateful, fickle, and deceitful, eager to avoid dangers, and avid for gain, and while you are useful to them they are all with you, but when it [danger] approaches they turn on you.
-Any prince, trusting only in their works and buy an essay online having no other preparations made, will fall to ruin, for friendships that are bought at a price and not by greatness and nobility of soul are paid for buying an essay online indeed, but they are not owned and
+Any prince, trusting only in their works and having no other preparations made, will fall to ruin, for friendships that are bought at a price and not by greatness and nobility of soul are paid for indeed, but they are not owned and

 Share this link with a friend:

 Learn more about The Prince and Leviathan with Course Hero’s FREE study guides and infographics!

 In a guideline using suppression, backed up by the claim to divine authority, an outright monarchy embodies the supreme government reign.
 Such power was provided exclusively to the head of the state without any made up restraints.
 Throughout the Reformation approximately the seventeenth century, Europe’s social system started to have dispute regarding whether absolute power need to be selected to the king.
 The king’s subjects, mainly nobles, supported their kings right to outright power due to the fact that they got the benefit of political leadership roles and were likewise provided royal security.

 The common-folk and the servants were against it since absolutism abused the power in judgment over the peasants as the king, which tended to be restricting.
 Specific elements of absolutism with the perfects of the nobility would bring strength to the economy that was based upon domestic and foreign trade, land holdings, a centralized federal government, and an increase in military perseverance.